 3. Know who you are competing against

 Your competitors in the online space are not always the same as those in ‘real life’.
 We had one particular client operating in the traditional insurance brokerage industry — quite an old school mindset, male driven with a fairly traditional approach on their marketing and communication.
 After running some research they were astounded to realize that online their biggest competitor was First For Women.
 A very different audience, with a very different communication style.
+A Greensboro, NC Marketing Agency we know helps grow your business with smart marketing

 From a strategic point of view their blog became very important in creating content that would appeal to a younger, and more female, audience in order to remain competitive and relevant to their digital savvy customers.